 It's True - You Get What You Pay For

 Your home is most likely the biggest financial investment that you will make, especially in the Washington, DC area.
-If you are planning to build a new custom home or remodel your existing home, getting the most for your money is foremost in your mind.
+If you are planning to build a new custom home or remodel your existing one, getting the most for your money is foremost in your mind.
 But, hiring a builder based on cost alone can be a big mistake.
 The cliche "you get what you pay for" is very accurate when it comes to home construction.

 Building a new home or remodeling your existing home can be an overwhelming undertaking.
 Working with a homebuilder who will be a trustworthy and reliable partner throughout your project is tremendously valuable.
 That kind of intangible value isn't always evident when evaluating homebuilders based only on price.
 When assessing true overall value versus cost only, consider the following: